Control Panel

 - Plugins

 The control panel provides an easy way to browse the Plugin Store and try or buy plugins with one click.
+Plugins can only be installed when admin changes are allowed.

-# Tips + Tricks
+#Tips + Tricks

 The control panel has some cool tricks up its sleeve.